 We offer the following information to help familiarize you with all of the Social Security Disability benefits available and to answer common questions you may have regarding:

 Our lawyers are very experienced and knowledgeable, and we are often successful in fighting for the disability benefits that our clients are entitled to.
 However, it is important to remember that the process does take time.
 If you have already filed and been denied a claim, don’t give up.
-About two out of three applications are initially denied.
+About 2/3 applications are initially denied.
 Time, however, is a critical factor.

 A missed deadline for filing a Social Security Disability appeal will force you to start the entire process over again.